altunenes/rusty_art/README.md

 And I must say that some of the files are very computationally intensive.
 So, if you have a relatively "low-end" computer, you may not be able to run some of the scripts smoothly.
 I'm sorry about that. 😔
 And please don't run the files on your computer if you don't have a good cooling system.
 I don't want to be responsible for any damage to your computer. 😅

-Always open if you have any suggestions or "cheap" tricks (in terms of reducing computational complexity) to improve the performance of the scripts. 😊
+Always open if you have any suggestions or "cheap" tricks (in terms of reducing computational complexity) to improve the performance of the animations. 😊

-Animations that are computationally expensive:
-- peace
-- mandelbrot (both CPU and GPU versions)
-- pixelrain
-- attractors
-- gabor (CPU version)

 #### 🖼️ Some Examples:
 _Click on the images to open the videos_ 😊